Volunteer sleuths track down Hawaii’s quarantine scofflaws

 So far, volunteer sleuths with her group Hawaii Quarantine Kapu Breakers - “kapu” can mean “rules” in Hawaiian - has helped find about 13 people on Oahu and 22 people on the Big Island who were later arrested by police, Keen said.
 Members on other islands assisted with other cases that led to arrests, she said.

-She said group members are told not to approach potential violators and not to profile people because they look like outsiders.
+Keen said group members are told not to approach potential violators and not to profile people because they look like outsiders.
 Lawmakers have credited the group with passing along information to authorities and not taking matters into their own hands.

 Residents helping bring violators to justice is a unique approach to enforcing a quarantine requirement meant to contain the coronavirus, which could spread quickly on the islands if travelers bring it in and pose a threat to Hawaii’s limited medical resources.
 While cases are surging in some states, the quarantine has helped Hawaii maintain some of the nation’s lowest COVID-19 infection and mortality rates.